-Top-level executives plan unprecedented advanced manufacturing forum in South Carolina
+Top-level executives hold unprecedented advanced manufacturing forum in South Carolina

-GREENVILLE — Top-level executives from some of South Carolina’s largest and most influential companies are coming together in Greenville on Oct.
+GREENVILLE — Top-level executives from some of South Carolina’s largest and most influential companies came together in Greenville on Oct.
 9 for an unprecedented forum on how higher education can best partner with industry to meet the needs of advanced manufacturers.